 What is Inclusive Education?

 The concept of inclusive education aims to ensure the most marginalised and vulnerable students can access and participate in education.
 Inclusive Education is governed by two main regulatory frameworks - the Disability Discrimination Act 1992 and The Disability Standards of Education 2005.
-At St Joachim's, we recognise that inclusive education is not about accomodating 'special needs' - it is about meeting 'human needs' so that all children can access education.
+At St Joachim's School, we recognise that inclusive education is not about accomodating 'special needs' - it is about meeting 'human needs' so that all children can access education.
 Education is a basic human right, however, each child's educational 'map' can look quite different.

-At St Joachim's we encourage and embrace diversity everyday in our classrooms as teachers make adjustments to support all students' rights to an education.
+At St Joachim's School we encourage and embrace diversity everyday in our classrooms as teachers make adjustments to support all students' rights to an education.